 Key Takeaways

-• You can spot antique trunks by their cuboidal shapes, bevel tops, seasoned tops, and carvings.
+- You can spot antique trunks by their cuboidal shapes, bevel tops, seasoned tops, and carvings.

-• Pick wood, zinc, or leather trunks for a high value!
+- Pick wood, zinc, or leather trunks for a high value!
 You can even use dark brown, maroon, or bare metal panels to reduce the cost.

-Vintage Trunks
+Key Identification Features of Vintage Trunks

 But do you know which features make your old trunks more authentic?

-• Zinc, Leather, or Metal coverings with Brown, Silver, or Orange lacquer
+- Zinc, Leather, or Metal coverings with Brown, Silver, or Orange lacquer

-• Leather straps with metal latches or solid locks
+- Leather straps with metal latches or solid locks

-• Stamped logos with additional brand and price tags at the base
+- Stamped logos with additional brand and price tags at the base

-• A slatted, cuboidal shape with 2-3 horizontal stiles on its face
+- A slatted, cuboidal shape with 2-3 horizontal stiles on its face

-• Flat and seasoned exterior with tapered beveling at the top
+- Flat and seasoned exterior with tapered beveling at the top

-• Scalloped details with extra nail heads and a distressed polish
+- Scalloped details with extra nail heads and a distressed polish

-The History & Evolution
+History & Evolution of Trunks

 Did you know that the Victorians designed the first trunks to ease their sea travel?
-Tall and leather covered, these 1870s trunks were solid and simplistic.
+Tall and leather-covered, these 1870s trunks were solid and simplistic.
 You can also see an animal skin lining that makes them waterproof!

-Then came the typical wooden-crate trunks of the 1890s.
+Then came the typical wooden crate trunks of the 1890s.
 These trunks were cuboidal and had a flat top for easy stacking.
 You can also find some leather, canvas, or tin designs with these.
 These trunks are more aesthetic and valuable!

 Lastly, the later 20th Century trunks are more functional.
 So, you can find drawers, hangers, and wheels in them.
 And there may also be some locks and straps with their branded designs.
 So, they are very precious today!

-7 Types of Antique Trunks & Their Valuation
+7 Types of Antique Trunks With Values

 1. Flat-Topped Trunks